collegiate-dev/mentor-manager/README.md

 - [x] add receipient to mercury
 - [x] stage payment in mercury

+## 1.11 Launch TODOS Counselors

+- [ ] host on digital ocean droplet
+- [ ] add studnets into database
+- [ ] create a way to manage when meetings are supposed to be (Dates and Frequency)

 ## 1.2 TODO

 - [ ] add roles and middleware to protect routes (https://clerk.com/docs/references/nextjs/clerk-middleware)